Grafieks-Analytics/grafieks-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you describe your bug report properly, we will be able to understand the exact issue and also able to understand it saving a lot of time communicating to-and-fro.

 **To Reproduce**
 Steps to reproduce the behavior: